 CPCI Scholarship Program

-To facilitate and encourage continuous learning and education, CPCI is pleased to offer an annual scholarship program for students in civil engineering and civil technology.
+To facilitate and encourage continuous learning and education, CPCI is pleased to offer an annual scholarship program for Engineering or Technology students.

 The PCI Foundation in the United States initially developed the Precast Studios as collaborative education opportunities pairing local precast producers with architectural and structural engineering programs at leading universities.
 Since 2007, the PCI Foundation has focused on providing curriculum development grants for schools to allow professors to partner with local precast producers, engineers, and architects to create unique content that cultivates productive relationships between the precast industry and the academic community, develops high-potential students for productive careers within the industry and facilitates including precast concrete information and technologies in university curricula.